Bacterial protein interaction networks: connectivity is ruled by gene conservation, essentiality and function: Materials and Methods

+The ENC-plot is a well known tool to investigate the patterns of synonymous codon usage in which the $ENC$ (Effective Number of Codons) values are plotted against $GC_3$ (Guanine and Cytosine Content at the third codon position).
+The formula of $ENC$ values expected under the hypothesis of pure mutational bias (no selection) is given by:

+where $s$ represents the value of $GC_3$ \cite{Wright1990}.
+When the corresponding points fall near the expected neutral curve, mutations that enforce the typical mutational bias of the species are the main factor affecting the observed codon diversity.
+Whereas when the corresponding points fall considerably below the expected curve, the observed codon usage bias of the species is mainly affected by natural selection.
+To quantitatively represent the balance between mutational bias and selective natural pressure we parametrise the ENC formula, to be used in non-linear fits to the experimental data:

+ENC plots of genes corresponding to low, intermediate and high connectivity proteins are shown in Figure \ref{fig4}.
+The best fit parameters for the three groups of genes are collected in Table \ref{tab5}.

-\subsection{Clusters of orthologous proteins}
+\subsection{\bf Clusters of orthologous proteins}

-We use the rough but still widely adopted functional annotation given by the database of orthologous groups of proteins (COGs) from Koonin's group, available at \url{http://ncbi.nlm.nih.gov/COG/} \cite{Tatusov2001,Galperin2015} .
-We consider 15 functional COG categories (see Table~\ref{tab.func}), excluding the generic categories R and S for which functional annotation is too general or missing.
+We use the functional annotation given in the database of orthologous groups of proteins (COGs) from Koonin's group, available at \url{http://ncbi.nlm.nih.gov/COG/} \cite{Tatusov2001,Galperin2015}.
+We consider 15 functional COG categories (see Table~\ref{tab.func}), excluding the generic categories R and S for which functional annotation is either too general or missing.